-17.2.1 In addition to complying with the requirements above, the School shall, within five (5) days after receiving a notification described in Section 17.1.1 about a student, develop a reintegration plan for the student with a multidisciplinary team, the student, and the student's parent or guardian.
-The multidisciplinary team should include the School, the juvenile court, the Division of Juvenile Justice Services, the School's Resource Officer (if any), and any other relevant party that should be involved in a reintegration plan.

-17.2.2 The reintegration plan shall address:

-- [a] a behavioral intervention for the student; - [b] a short-term mental health or counseling service for the student; and - [c] an academic intervention for the student. - 17.2.3 The School may deny admission to the student until the School completes the reintegration plan.
+- 17.2.1 In addition to complying with the requirements above, the School shall, within five (5) days after receiving a notification described in Section 17.1.1 about a student, or within a reasonable time after otherwise being notified of a student committing a serious offense or sexual crime, develop a reintegration plan for the student with a multidisciplinary team, the student, and the student's parent or guardian.
+The multidisciplinary team should include the School, the juvenile court, the Division of Juvenile Justice and Youth Services, the School's Safety and Security Specialist, the School's Safety and Security Director, the School's Resource Officer (if any), and any other relevant party that should be involved in a reintegration plan. - 17.2.2 The reintegration plan shall address: - [a] a behavioral intervention for the student; - [b] a short-term mental health or counseling service for the student; - [c] an academic intervention for the student; and - [d] if the serious offense or sexual crime was directed at a School employee or another student within the School, notification of the reintegration plan to that School employee or student and the student's parent. - 17.2.3 The School may deny admission to the student until the School completes the reintegration plan. - 17.2.4 The School's Resource Officer (if any) shall provide input for the School to consider regarding the safety risks a student may pose upon integration.
+The School shall also notify its Resource Officer (if any) of any student who is on probation. - 17.2.5 The School shall not reintegrate a student when: - [a] a student or staff member of the School has a protective order against the student being reintegrated; or - [b] a student or staff member of the School is a victim of the serious offense or sexual crime committed by the student being reintegrated.

+If the circumstances above exist, the multidisciplinary team shall determine if the student is eligible to be offered placement at a different campus of the School.

+17.2.6 A reintegration plan under this section is classified as a protected record under Utah Code Ann. § 63G-2-305.
+All other records of disclosures under this section are governed by the Government Records Access and Management Act and the Family Educational Rights and Privacy Act ("FERPA").

+17.3 Students Committing a Serious Offense or Sexual Crime are Subject to Suspension or Expulsion

+Students who commit a serious offense or sexual crime, whether on or off School property, are subject to the suspension and expulsion provisions of this policy.

-17.3 Student Discipline Records/Education Records
+17.4 Student Discipline Records/Education Records